Yum Party

 Short session behavior.

-Progress indicators hidden in secondary screens.
+Progress hidden in secondary screens.

 Upgrade system lacked immediate feedback.